-The Social Sciences Division comprises the largest grouping of social sciences in the UK, home to a number of outstanding departments, including the Saïd Business School and the Blavatnik School of Government.
+The Social Sciences Division comprises the largest grouping of social sciences in the UK, home to a fourteen outstanding departments, including the Saïd Business School and the Blavatnik School of Government.

 Oxford's Social Sciences departments are committed to research that develops a greater understanding of all aspects of our complex society, from the impact of political, legal and economic systems on social and economic welfare to human rights and security, disseminating this research through innovative graduate courses.